Battle of Fontenoy

-At the beginning of 1745, the French were struggling to finance the war but held the initiative in the Austrian Netherlands, which offered the best opportunity for a decisive victory.
-In late April 1745, Saxe besieged Tournai, whose position on the upper Scheldt made it a vital link in the North European trading network, and thus meant the Allies would have to fight for it.
-Leaving 22,000 men in front of Tournai, Saxe placed his main force about 8 km away in the villages of Antoing, Vezon and Fontenoy, along a naturally strong feature strengthened with defensive works.
+By 1745, France was close to bankruptcy, and the Austrian Netherlands offered the best opportunity for a decisive victory which would end it.
+In April 1745, Saxe besieged Tournai, a key strategic town on the upper Scheldt, compelling the main Allied army to march to its relief.
+Leaving 22,000 men to continue the siege, Saxe placed his main force about 8 km away in the villages of Antoing, Vezon and Fontenoy, along a naturally strong feature strengthened with defensive works.